-Available in a variety of shapes and sizes, rechargeable batteries are usually lithium ion or nickel metal hydride.
+Rechargeable batteries: Available in a variety of shapes and sizes, rechargeable batteries are usually lithium-ion or nickel-metal hydride.
 They can simply be recharged once they run out of power.
-You won’t have to purchase replacement batteries, which will save you money, but you could wind up with uncharged batteries in an emergency.
+You won’t have to get replacement batteries, which will save you money, but you could wind up with uncharged batteries in an emergency.

 You can find flashlights at a variety of price points, but normally they range from $20 to $200.

 For a basic flashlight that may not be as durable or run as long, you can expect to pay $20 to $50.

 For an extremely durable model with multiple settings, an LED bulb, and other special features, you’ll likely pay $60 to $150.

 It’s a good idea to have flashlights in a couple of spots in your home.
 That way you don’t have to go hunting for one if the power goes out.
 Keep one in the kitchen or living room, one in the basement, and one in the garage.